-“Lawyer,” I say, as an agent came out bearing more artifacts, one of them, an Orichalcum conch, a blood gift from Queen Mara.
+“Lawyer,” I say, as an agent came out bearing more artifacts: one of them is an Orichalcum conch, a blood gift from Queen Mara.
 “Now.
 And get your hands off my collection.”

-I really, really need to sleep, and I know they aren’t going to let me hit the bed anytime soon.
+I really, really need to sleep, and I know they aren’t going to let me hit the hay anytime soon.
 This is going to be one very long, long night.
 These aren’t any PRIMUS agents I know.
 Cross-referencing their badge IDs, they’re mostly from the Richmond Virginia field office.
-Why drag them to Millennium when they have an office in the city?
+Why drag them to all the way too Millennium when they already have an office in the city?

 These boys are pretty far afield.
 Hmmm...